-A. The Host/Borrower
+A. The Borrower

-Th ne Host is a:
+The Borrower (Host) is a:

-Oregon governmental entity
+- ✓ Oregon governmental entity

-√ Oregon nonprofit corporation
+- □ Oregon nonprofit corporation

-Oregon for profit corporation
+- □ Oregon for profit corporation

-Oregon cooperative corporation
+- □ Oregon cooperative corporation

-Other
+- \Box Other

-which was organized in 1866.
+which was organized .
 In its application for OCPC funding, it has represented as follows:

-- ➤ In its most recent fiscal year (ending 6/30/16) it had gross revenues of \$2.3 million and operating expenses of \$2.2 million; - ➤ Its available reserves or endowment are not less than \$500,000; - ➤ It has the capacity to repay the Loan or pay for the purchase of power, as applicable; - > It is not in default on any material obligation; and - It owns the building where the Renewable Energy Facility will be installed.
+- In the fiscal year ending it had gross revenues of \$ million and operating expenses of \$ million; - Its available reserves or endowment are not less than ; - It reports projected unallocated reserves of \$; - \blacktriangleright It has the capacity to repay the Loan or pay for the purchase of power, as applicable; - > It is not in default on any material obligation; and - > It owns the building where the Renewable Energy Facility will be installed.